stephon56/PowerShell-Automation-Script-Inventory-User-Creation-System-Checks-/README.md

-PowerShell IT Automation Scripts

-This collection automates basic IT admin tasks:

-Collects hardware/software inventory

-Creates new users

-Performs system health checks
+# Documentation Samples

+## Author
+**Stephon Villafana**

+## Overview
+Professional IT documentation sample:
+- Windows 10 → 11 Migration SOP
-💻 Built for use by MSPs and small IT teams to speed up daily operations.
+- Demonstrates structured IT procedures for MSPs and IT support teams